 What Is Hampdenfest?

-For seekers of great food and an engaging atmosphere, HampdenFest offers an abundance of Baltimore, Chesapeake Bay and local Hampden cuisine, including pit beef, crab cakes, and locally brewed beer from The Brewer's Art.
-A mix of national and local independent rock, folk, punk and acoustic bands will perform throughout the day, live, at any of the festival's three stages.
-Spontaneous street performances will happen throughout the festival.
-A kids' activity area will feature an inflatable obstacle course and award winning face painting by Crystal Looney's Creative Arts.
+For seekers of great food and an engaging atmosphere, HampdenFest offers an abundance of Baltimore, Chesapeake Bay. and local Hampden cuisine, including pit beef, crab cakes, and locally brewed beer.
+A mix of national and local indie rock, folk, punk, hip hop, and experimental acts will perform throughout the day.

 The festival is also sponsored by many local community leaders and merchants, working to encourage the continued improvement and economic vitality of our neighborhood and the arts.